cqs-data61/iVRF/README.md

 This is the implementation source code for the paper:

 Muhammed F. Esgin, Oğuzhan Ersoy, Veronika Kuchta, Julian Loss, Amin Sakzad, Ron Steinfeld, Wayne Yang, & Raymond K. Zhao.
 (2022).
 A New Look at Blockchain Leader Election:\\Simple, Efficient, Sustainable and Post-Quantum.
+IACR Cryptology ePrint Archive [2022/993](https://ia.cr/2022/993).

 To compile the source code: